STRO09/ERP_system/README.md

 3. **Configure Database Properties**

--Locate the configuration file(config.properties) for database settings.
+-Create the configuration file(config.properties) for database settings in WEB-INF in a new folder named classes.
 Update the file with your MySQL credentials and connection details, such as: properties
 ```bash